Household Sewage Treatment Systems

 $0.00 Fee for 8 years for those systems with septic tanks.

 Thousands of households will be affected.
-It will take 8 years to roll the program out, a township or two per year
+It will take 8 years to roll the program out, a township or two per year.
+2026 will be Salem and Noble Townships.

 The Household Sewage System Program strives to ensure that household sewage treatment systems are designed and installed under permit and in accordance with State and local regulations.
 We are committed to the prevention of surface water pollution and to keep our Waters of the State safe and free from contaminants by performing inspections, enforcing sewage regulations, and providing education to homeowners.